mbain/twinprimes/README.md

 The program saves the twin prime pairs to a CSV output file.
 The full path of the file is displayed when it attempts to save.

 There is additional code in the source that is commented-out.
-This code allows you to display the twin prime pairs to STDOUT (console/display), and also does some math to show a unique property of twin primes - that when you multiply the two primes together, that the product mod 9 equals 8, with the exception of 3 and 5.
+This code allows you to display the twin prime pairs to STDOUT (console/display), and also does some math to show an interesting property of twin primes - that when you multiply the two primes together, that the product mod 9 equals 8, with the exception of 3 and 5.
 Un-commenting this code will cause this to display.

 Enjoy, and please feel free to submit pull requests for any desired improvements.